thdim/cheat-sheets/Vue.md

 #### Watch
 Not used directly in template
-Allows you to run and ccode in reaction to some changed data (e.g. send Http requests etc.)
+Allows you to run and code in reaction to some changed data (e.g. send Http requests etc.)
 Use for any non-data update you want to make

 `watch: {`